Muhammad-Ridwan/Defodrym/MachineLearning/readme.md

 ## How To Use
 1. Go to kaggle dataset
-2. new notebook
+2. New notebook
-3. upload object-detection.ipnyb
+3. Upload object-detection.ipnyb
-4. run model
+4. Run the model

 ### Applied .tflite to Android
 The model in this repository is designed to run on android applications.
 The following is a documentation guide for using the .tflite model in android studio (We use kotlin)